 The CLNK provides a link from MEPS event files to the 2001 Medical Conditions File.
-When using the CLNK, data users/analysts should keep in mind that (1) conditions are self-reported and (2) there may be multiple conditions associated with an outpatient visit.
-Users should also note that not all outpatient visits link to the medical conditions file.
+When using the CLNK, data users/analysts should keep in mind that (1) conditions are self-reported and (2) there may be multiple conditions associated with an emergency room visit.
+Data users/analysts should also note that not all emergency room visits link to the medical conditions file.